-If the muscle sample is hard to reach, such as with deep muscles, your doctor may choose to perform an open biopsy.
+If the muscle sample is hard to reach — as may be the case with deep muscles, for instance — your doctor may choose to perform an open biopsy.
 In this case, your doctor will make a small cut in your skin and remove the muscle tissue from there.

-If you are having an open biopsy, you will receive general anesthesia.
+If you are having an open biopsy, you may receive a general anesthesia.
 This means you will be sound asleep throughout the procedure.

-After the tissue sample is taken, it is sent to a laboratory for testing.
+After the tissue sample is taken, it’s sent to a laboratory for testing.
 It could take up to a few weeks for the results to be ready.

-Once the results are back, your doctor may call you or have you come to his or her office for a follow-up appointment to discuss the findings.
+Once the results are back, your doctor may call you or have you come to their office for a follow-up appointment to discuss the findings.

 If your results come back abnormal, it could mean you have an infection or disease in your muscles, which may be causing them to weaken or die.
 Your doctor may need to order more tests to confirm a diagnosis or see how far the condition has gone.
-He or she will discuss your treatment options with you and help you plan your next steps.
+They will discuss your treatment options with you and help you plan your next steps.